Police searching for man connected to early morning homicide in Saline County

 Police say they've found McFadden's truck abandoned at Mills Park in Bryant.

-McFadden was originally thought to have a child with him, but the child has since been found safe.
+McFadden was originally thought to have a child with him, but the child has since been found safe, according to deputies.

 McFadden is on parole and should be considered armed and dangerous.